-Due to popular demand, we bring you a new post from the Louise Kennedy, the creator of Bailey Boat Cat, the successful blog-turned-book about the adventures of Bailey, a cat who lives with his mum, Louise, on her boat in Rome.
+Due to popular demand, we bring you a new post from the Louise Kennedy, the creator of Bailey Boat Cat, the successful lobster-turned-book about the adventures of Bailey, a cat who lives with his mum, Louise, on her boat in Rome.
 Thought cats were afraid of water?
 Think again!
 Bailey is a fearless cat who enjoys cruising along the Mediterranean coast.
 In her latest post, Louise talks about her experience with becoming a full-time sailor.

 Inspired by Louise and Bailey’s nautical adventures?
 Take a look at our boat rental deals and experience life at sea with Zizoo.

 It took me a long time to be able to tell people that I’m a writer with confidence.
 In the past, when people asked me what I do, I always told them how I made money, (still not primarily from writing) or that I was an aspiring writer.
 Then I read a very interesting article that proclaimed there’s no such thing as an aspiring writer.
 The article said if you write with passion, then you’re a writer.
 I found this concept really liberating.
 Although I’ve been published and have a book on the shelves in bookstores, I haven’t published the novel that I’ve always dreamed of publishing, neither have I crossed the Atlantic in a sailboat, yet I still consider myself to be a sailor.
 Writing isn’t about one publishing feat defining you and neither is sailing about completing one epic voyage.